WinVector/data_algebra/Examples/Arrow/CDesign.md

 <ul>
 <li>We define an action called "<code>fit_transform</code>" defined as:
 <code><pre>   fit_transform_action([step1, step2, ..., stepk], x) :=
       stepk.fit_transform(... step2.fit_transform(step1.fit_transform(x)) )</pre></code>
 </li>
 </ul>

-To confirm this is roughly an action, we would want check is if the following equality holds or not:
+To confirm this is an action (ignoring the side-effects), we would want check is if the following equality holds or not:
 <code><pre>  fit_transform_action(a . b, x) =
       fit_transform_action(b, fit_transform_action(a, x))
    </pre></code>

 The above should follow by brute pushing notation around (assuming we have defined <code>fit_transform_action</code> correctly, and sufficiently characterized <code>.fit_transform()</code>).

-Notice we didn't define a "<code>fit_action</code>" action, as it isn't obvious that has a not obvious that has a nice associative realization.
-This an example of theory driving the design: <code>fit_transform()</code> may be more fundamental than, and thus preferred over, <code>fit()</code>, due to the easier to argue associativity of <code>fit_transform()</code>.
+Notice we didn't directly define a "<code>fit_action</code>" action, as it isn't obvious that has a not obvious that has a nice associative realization.
+This an opportunity for theory to drive design; notation considerations hint that <code>fit_transform()</code> may be more fundamental than, and thus preferred over, <code>fit()</code>.

 The category theory concepts didn't so-much design <code>sklearn.pipeline.Pipeline</code>, but give us a set of criteria to evaluate <code>sklearn.pipeline.Pipeline</code> design.
 We trust the category theory point of view is useful as it emphasizes associativity (which is a great propriety to have), and is routinely found to be a set of choices that work in complicated systems.
-The feeling being: the design points category theory seems to suggest, turn out to be the one you want down the round.
+The feeling being: the design points category theory seems to suggest, turn out to be the ones you want down the round.

 <h2>The <code>data_algebra</code></h2>

+Now that we have some terminology, lets get back to the <code>data_algebra</code>

 <h3>What is the <code>data_algebra</code>?</h3>